Canola Oil: The Health Hazard in Your Pantry

 Originally known as rapeseed oil, a derivative of the rapeseed plant, canola was renamed in 1978 to disassociate the oil with the word "rape" and its darker affiliations.
 A literal combination of the words "Canada" and "oil", canola oil surfaced in Canada and quickly found a niche in the United States as a cheaper alternative to olive oil.
-Tasteless, easy to make and genetically modify, canola oil flew off the shelves, into our homes, and crept with even greater stealth into virtually every packaged and fast food on the market.
+Tasteless, easy to make, and genetically modified, canola oil flew off the shelves, into our homes, and crept with even greater stealth into virtually every packaged and fast food on the market.
 Even foods claiming to contain olive oil often possess canola oil in addition.
 Similarly, in cases where labels read "contains either: canola, olive, or safflower/sunflower oil", you can bet your dollar it contains canola.
 It's the least expensive option out there, and it's a big moneymaker for the US.
 Altered so that it no longer contains high levels of erucic acid (a toxic substance connected to various heart issues), Canola oil is touted as "the healthiest salad and cooking oil available to consumers."
 It is promoted as being:

-- low in saturated fats (which recent studies are showing we need more of rather than less, if we wish to preserve our brain and nervous health)
+- low in saturated fats (which recent studies are showing we need more of rather than less if we wish to preserve our brain and nervous health)

 - high in monounsaturated fatty acids